ePages-de/epages-docs/_posts/2017/2017-05-23-spring-io-2017-what-it-was-really-like.md

 </style>

 We just came back from beautiful Barcelona where the [Spring I/O](http://2017.springio.net/) took place for the 6th time.
-Spring I/O is the leading european conference focused on the Spring Framework ecosystem.
+Spring I/O is the leading European conference focused on the [Spring Framework](https://projects.spring.io/spring-framework/) ecosystem.
-This year it was all about the upcoming Spring 5 and its support for Reactive programming.
+This year it was all about the upcoming Spring 5 and its support for reactive programming.
 This is a huge leap forward for Spring - so we were pretty excited to learn more about it.

 Here are some of our highlights from this year's edition in Spring  I/O:

 ## Database centric applications with Spring Boot and jOOQ

-For a long time I had [jOOQ](http://www.jooq.org/) on the list of frameworks I wanted to look at.
+For a long time I had [jOOQ](http://www.jooq.org/) on the list of frameworks I wanted to take a look at.
 So it came in handy that [Michael Simons](https://twitter.com/rotnroll666) gave a talk about using it together with Spring Boot.

 > jOOQ is short for "Java object oriented querying" and describes a query builder framework that takes a look at your database schema, and provides you with a domain specific language (DSL) for generating statements.